 We purchased her from a company who sold Beatrix Potter merchandise and they had used it for an exhibition at the NEC.
 We have completely redesigned her to create a unique addition to our range of accommodation options.

-Rose Hippy sleeps two people, with a similar double bed as you get in most touring caravans.
-Its slightly smaller the a standard double but perfectly fine for two adults and it can be converted into additional seating if required.
+Rose Hippy sleeps two people, with a similar double bed as you get in most touring caravans and perfectly fine for two adults.
+It can be converted into additional seating if required.
 The cooker, fridge and toilet have been removed to create more space and extra seating so guests would use the facilities on site.
-We are building a new covered cooking and seating area for the Vintage Vans to use so guests will be able to cook and eat under cover in relative comfort.
+We have built a new covered cooking and seating area (The campers cookhouse) so guests will be able to cook and eat under cover in relative comfort.

 Rose Hippy is nearly 50 years old so she has some signs of her age (Don't we all) so please bear that in mind, she is not brand spanking new and immaculate!
 She is however, gorgeous and full of unique detail and character.
 One of her special features is that almost the whole of one side has been converted into opening double doors so that on a nice day or a clear night you can open her up completely to the elements and enjoy the view to its full.

-Rose Hippy and Forget-me-not are the only accommodation we have on site that are for adults only and where we don't allow pets.
-It's simply the nature of the Vans, their age and design that make them unsuitable for children and pets, it's not a general site policy as we are very family, kids and pet friendly.
+Rose Hippy is the only accommodation we have on site that is for adults only and where we don't allow pets.
+It's simply the nature of the Vans, their age and design that make them unsuitable for children and pets.

-Rose Hippy is available to hire at standard summer rates of £60 per night or Special winter rates at £40 per night.
+Rose Hippy is available to hire at standard summer rates of £60 per night Sun to Thurs and £75 per night Friday and Saturday.

 In recent years there has been a trend towards 'Glamping' sites and while we do offer some alternative accomodation on site, the overall experience we hope, still has a 'proper' camping feel.